mattkeys/Google-Pagespeed-Insights/readme.txt

 Toggle back and forth between report types to see specific suggestions for improving the performance and experience on each platform.

+= Report Snapshots =

+The Report Snapshot tool builds on the power of Report Summaries, to provide historical “Point In Time” data about your website.

+Take a snapshot of any Report Summary screen to store that data for future retrieval.
+Add comments to your snapshots to provide additional meaning, such as “Before Installing W3 Total Cache.”
+Additionally, filter a Report Summary before taking a Snapshot to save a summary of the filtered data.

+= Snapshot Comparison Tool =

+The Snapshot Comparison Tool is an amazing utility that lets you visualize side-by-side results from any two similar Report Snapshots.

+Take a Report Snapshot before installing new plugins, or before implementing performance recommendations.
+Take another snapshot when you are finished and compare your results to measure the effect of your changes.

+= Add/Import Custom URLs =

+Easily add additional URLs for inclusion in Pagespeed Reports.
+Even add URLs for non-WordPress sites, even if they are not hosted on your server.
+URLs can be added manually, or upload a properly formatted XML sitemap to add multiple pages at once.

+Custom URLs can be tagged and filtered in Report Summaries.
+Take Report Snapshots of your Custom URLs just like you would with any other report type.

+= Scheduled Report Checks =

+Configure Google Pagespeed Insights for WordPress to automatically recheck your site on a Daily, Weekly, Bi-Monthly, or Monthly basis.

+With each scan, any new pages or posts will be discovered, and existing reports will be updated to reflect any changes to your site, as well as any changes in the Pagespeed recommendations.

 == Installation ==

-1. Login to your Wordpress Admin page (usually http://yourdomain.com/wp-admin)
+1. Login to your WordPress Admin page (usually http://yourdomain.com/wp-admin)
 2. Navigate to the Plugins screen and then click the "Add New" button
-3. Click on the "Upload" link near the top of the page and browse for the Google Pagespeed Insights for Wordpress zip file
+3. Click on the "Upload" link near the top of the page and browse for the Google Pagespeed Insights for WordPress zip file
 4. Upload the file, and click "Activate Plugin" after the installation completes
 5. Congratulations, installation is complete; proceed to configuration.